Most women will opt for normal delivery of their childbirth. But for some, they have to have a Cesarean section due to various reasons.

 All the best.

 Disclaimer: I am not a medical doctor nor am I a health practitioner.
-The above content is solely based on self-experience and must not be used as a medical advice.
+The above content is solely based on self-experience and must not be used as medical advice.
 You must consult with a medical doctor/ health practitioner regarding your C-section recovery.